Are foreigners allowed to own property in Alaska?

 When we asked expats in Alaska if foreigners are allowed to own property, they answered...

 "Yes, foreigners are allowed to own property in Alaska.
 Non-U.S. citizens are able to purchase real estate in Alaska, just like any other U.S. citizen.
 However, they must go through the same process as any other buyer, including obtaining a mortgage, if necessary, and paying all applicable taxes.
-Additionally, non-U.S. citizens may be subject to additional restrictions, such as obtaining a visa or other documentation, depending on their country of origin," mentioned another expat when asked about moving to Alaska.
+Additionally, non-U.S. citizens may be subject to additional restrictions, such as obtaining a visa or other documentation, depending on their country of origin," wrote a member who made the move to Alaska.

 Other Questions:

-- What do I need to know before retiring in Alaska?
+- What should I pack when moving to Alaska?

 - What is life like in Alaska?